brandonwsims/python-project-template/.copilot/project-overview.md

 When working on this project:
 - Keep documentation **synchronized** with code
 - Follow **conventional commits** for all changes
-- Test changes by running `make test lint typecheck docstyle`
+- Test changes by running `make test lint typecheck`
 - Version is managed by **commitizen** (don't manually update)
 - Lock file should be updated with: `uv lock`